What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of agricultural engineers is projected to show little or no change from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+Overall employment of agricultural engineers is projected to grow 6 percent over the next decade, according to the U.S. Bureau of Labor Statistics.

-The need to increase the efficiency of agricultural production systems and to reduce environmental damage should maintain demand for these workers.
+The need to increase agricultural production systems’ efficiency and reduce environmental damage should increase demand for these workers.

 Entry-level jobs in agricultural engineering require a bachelor’s degree.
 Bachelor’s degree programs in agricultural engineering or biological engineering typically include significant hands-on components in areas such as science, math, and engineering principles.